Skip to content

 Current research

-Canadian MI CoP members are currently working on a range of diverse studies.
+Canadian MI Research CoP members are currently working on a range of diverse studies.
 Current research underway includes studies to:

 • Develop reliable and valid measurement tools for moral injury